rosettatype/design-regression/_posts/2025-06-04-what-is-a-universal-script-grammar.md

 Humans consider objects, such as faces or cars, identical to their mirrored images.
 This is not true for characters in some scripts of the world, such as Latin, where this invariance gets unlearned through education.

 This can help us expose more nuance regarding the nature of a character.
 Looking at the picture of the lowercase letters “b” and “d” (see [Figure 5](#fig:5)) one may wonder whether these are mirrored images of each other.
 Attentive readers may note that, strictly speaking, they are not.
 There are clear geometrical differences between the two.
 Yet, they do seem mirrored on some level.
-How is it possible that two straightforward material images can be evaluated in two different ways?
+How is it possible that two straightforward material images can be interpreted in two different ways?

 ![Letters “b” and “d” and a mirror image of “d” on the right from a seriffed font](/assets/2025-06-04-what-is-a-universal-script-grammar/figure_05.svg)
 {: .narrow}